This posting’s setting is a blatant ripoff of perhaps the best technology overview document ever written (on Kerberos):

 Athena: They called it quaint and said it hasn’t worked in the ‘real world’ for a long time.

-Euripides: Did you tell them the NIST Gods control the real world?
+Euripides: Did you tell them the NIST control the real world?

-Athena: [tearfully] Yes, but they didn’t believe me.
-They said that fine-grained authorization is nearly impossible to externalize because it’s tightly bound to the application’s business rules.
-For an RBAC system to compensate, too many Roles would be needed causing explosions, making a huge mess of our datacenter.
+Athena: [tearfully] They said it’s nearly impossible to externalize because security is tightly bound to the application’s business rules.
+For an RBAC system to compensate, its Roles would explode, making a huge mess.

 Euripides: What in hades are you talking about?

-Athena: I’m talking about ‘Role explosion’ and it happens any time context is introduced into an RBAC policy.
+Athena: It happens when context is introduced into an RBAC policy.

 Euripides: Context… like attributes and such?

-Athena: Yes, like in our banking scenario we have an attribute associated with the location of the financial institution, or branch.
+Athena: Yeah, like in our baking scenario, I mean banking, we have an attribute associated with the location of the financial institution, or branch.
 There are over 1,000 separate locations today and our business plan calls for 10X that over the next few years.
 How do we specify that someone can be a Teller in one location and not in another?

 Euripides: That’s easy.
 Just create Roles with the location as part of the name.
 Say Teller-North123 and Washer-South456.